 Miriam Lord have followed government guidelines and devised our own system to assess and measure pupils’ progress.
 These statements provide parents and teachers with information on how they achieve for their age.
 These include the following criteria:

 From summer 2016, there will be more challenging SATs tests to reflect the new curriculum at the end of the Key Stages.
 Children will now receive a scaled score instead of a level.
 Their raw score – the actual number of marks they accrue – will be translated into a scaled score; this helps to allow for differences in the difficulty of the tests from year to year so that pupils' results can be compared accurately.

 You will be told your child's raw score, scaled score and whether they have reached the national standard for that subject.
 The score that equates to the national standard has yet to be announced.

 Children will also be matched against ‘performance descriptors’ (in other words what pupils are expected to know and be able to do at the time of testing) when being assessed by their teachers in non-SATs subjects at the end of Key Stage 1 and 2 to see if they’ve achieved the expected standard.

 Alongside continuous teacher assessments, there will still be national assessments at regular intervals in English primary education:

-Of course, there will still be children who will not meet the expected standard and they will continue to be teacher assessed using P-scales (a way of measuring the progress of children who are working below the national curriculum levels).
+Of course, there will still be children who will not meet the expected standard and they will continue to be teacher assessed using Small Steps (a way of measuring the progress of children who are working below the national curriculum levels).
 By assessing children more formally at Reception level, the government hopes the children requiring more teacher input will be identified earlier.